leebut/gamesdb/README.md

 # Games Database React App

 This is a project in progress, so it is not yet complete.
-I am learning React from Jonas Schmedtmann om Udemy.
+I am learning React from Jonas Schmedtmann on Udemy.
 Since I am learning, there may be parts of the code that may not be properly implemented.

+## Dependencies

+**vite**
+**Tailwindcss postcss autoprefixer** - as per Tailwindcss installation instructions.
+**html-to-react** - to parse HTML in API response.

 ## Database API

-I am using the API from [https://www.giantbomb.com](https://www.giantbomb.com) You can optain a free api key from [https://www.giantbomb.com/api](https://www.giantbomb.com/api)
+I am using a games database API from [https://www.giantbomb.com](https://www.giantbomb.com).

+You can obtain a free api key from [https://www.giantbomb.com/api](https://www.giantbomb.com/api)

+My API key is in **.env** of the project root, which is not uploaded to Github.
+When you get your key, paste it into .env as **VITE_API_KEY**.

 ## Functionality